Our staff provides excellent funeral planning services.

 ministry of funeral service at a manageable pace where my team and I can

 provide exemplary service to our community and families that we serve.
-I just completed a degree in social work from
+I am also a graduate in social work from

-Management.
-Currently, I sit on the board of directors for the North River YMCA as well as the board of directors for Welcome Home of Chattanooga and attend church at First Baptist of Chattanooga.
+Ottawa University.
+Currently, I sit on the board of directors for the North River YMCA as well as the board of directors for Welcome Home of Chattanooga and very active at St. Elmo United Methodist Church in Chattanooga and our Eagle Bluff Neighborhood Association.

 President and Public Relations